Activity 1 – Dollhouses

 Activity 2 – Green Home Strategies

 There are many ways to ‘green a house’ that go beyond changing its color.
 While painting a house green is an aesthetic or visual change, making performative changes in the ways the house uses energy and interacts with air, water, and energy systems introduces functional changes are ‘green’ strategies, look at the Green Building, Green School and Green Home journeys and take notes about sustainable practices in other types of architecture.
 You will find that there are both passive and active strategies.
-Passive approaches use natural earth, air, water and climate systems to improve energy and water use.
+Passive approaches use natural earth, air, water, and climate systems to improve energy and water use.
 Site orientation, natural ventilation, indigenous vegetation, etc. are all green steps taken to situate better, ventilate, hydrate and ventilate a real house.
-The introduction of technology and operating systems adds water filters, pipe insulation, wall insulation, roof insulation, gutters, downspouts, rain barrels and rain gardens.
+The introduction of technology and operating systems adds water filters, pipe insulation, wall insulation, roof insulation, gutters, downspouts, rain barrels, and rain gardens.
 It may even add solar thermal panels for hot water and a wind vane to capture wind energy.
-A digital meter connects the house to a smart grid improve to energy use.
-Look at the [Building Like Bodies]( Journeys and see that the systems in homes work together much like the human body’s systems support and interact together.
+A digital meter connects the house to a smart grid to improve its energy use.
+Look at the Building Like Bodies Journey and see that the systems in homes work together much like the human body’s systems support and interact together.
 Make an outline of possible improvements that help reduce energy use, improve natural ventilation, conserve, and store and heat water.
-Make a poster that presents 7-10 green home strategies.
+Make a poster that presents 5 green home strategies.
 Add diagrams, drawings or photographs to show green installations using your favorite dollhouse as a backdrop.

 Activity 3 – Green Demonstration Dollhouses

 From pictures to a live demonstration, it is time to label your strategies on a real dollhouse.
 Pick the green strategies you think are the most important and the most possible to accomplish in a real retrofit of a house.
+Think about the inside of the house as much as the outside.
 Brainstorm ways to build or show these ideas.
-Following are a few examples.
+The following are a few examples.
 Rope: Clothesline for sun drying clothes Window Quilts: Cloths to look like drapes to cover windows in extreme cold Double Glazed Windows: Double thick windows stop the transfer of extreme outdoor temperature inside.
+Or install window quilts in cold weather!
 Soup Can: RainWater Drum for garden irrigation Solar Thermal: Tubes folded into a box Photo Voltaic: Screen Capture these and mount on a south-facing roof Pipe Insulation: Cotton pads wrapped around straws.
-On demand water heater: Unlike our water drums, these look like flat radiators so a small box works Vegetable Garden: Bring some planted herbs and place alongside your dollhouse These are just a few ideas for your project.
+On-demand water heater: Unlike our water drums, these look like flat radiators so a small box works Vegetable Garden: Bring some planted herbs and place alongside your dollhouse These are just a few ideas for your project.
 You can think up even more!
 Label and install as many green strategies as you can find.
 Take a photo of your green dollhouse and display it at your school!
-Can you make some of these changes in your home?
+Can you make some of these changes in your own home?

 Activity 4 – Design a Green Dollhouse